View related sites

 Your Statement of Results is released online, approximately four to six weeks after the exam for paper-based exams, and two to three weeks after the exam for computer-based exams.
 The fastest way to get your results is to sign up to our free online results service.

 We send your certificate to your exam centre about three weeks after results are available.
 Your exam centre then sends it on to you.

 Depending on which university, college or organisation you are applying to, you may be asked to achieve a specific score or grade, either overall or for a particular skill.
-For Cambridge English: Key for Schools, the following scores will be used to report results:
+For A2 Key for Schools, the following scores will be used to report results:

 The exam is targeted at Level A2 of the CEFR.
 The examination also provides reliable assessment at the level above A2 (Level B1) and the level below (Level A1).

-Scores between 100 and 119 are also reported on your Statement of Results, but you will not receive the Cambridge English: Key for Schools certificate.
+Scores between 100 and 119 are also reported on your Statement of Results, but you will not receive a Key English Test certificate.

-The relationship between the CEFR levels, the Cambridge English Scale and the grades awarded in Cambridge English: Key for Schools is illustrated below:
+The relationship between the CEFR levels, the Cambridge English Scale and the grades awarded in A2 Key for Schools is illustrated below:

 Your Statement of Results contains the following information:

 Find out how to understand your Statement of Results (for exams taken in February 2016 and after)